-These other forms of tobacco consumption may or may not be as dangerous as traditional cigarette smoking (the scientific evidence on this question is still being collected), but none of them are safe and could lead young people to adopt long-term tobacco and nicotine habits that will be difficult to break and will threaten their health and safety as they grow older.
+These other forms of tobacco consumption may or may not be as dangerous as traditional cigarette smoking (the scientific evidence on this question is still being collected), but none of them are safe and could lead young people to adopt long-term tobacco and nicotine habits that will be difficult to break without treatment and will threaten their health and safety as they grow older.

 Promising trends aside, however, it is still cigarette smoking that poses the greatest hazard.
 Most adolescents who start smoking these cancer agents believe that they will be able to quit once they get older, but this is nowhere near as easy as many kids assume, and the statistics show that most will remain addicted as they enter adulthood.
 The latest surgeon general’s report on tobacco use estimates that 5.6 million young people age 17 and under will die prematurely as a result of smoking-related diseases, almost all of whom will be victimized by cigarettes.
 While cigarette smoking has declined in the youth demographic, there are still 5 million to 7 million kids using cigarettes on a regular basis.